Cavity Trays – Major Projects Acceptance

 LABC Warranty will accept the use of non-combustible cavity tray products for warranty purposes on a project by project basis prior to provision of full third party certification.

 Below highlighted in green are acceptable subject to conditions.
 Highlighted in amber currently require further clarification for full acceptance.
 Highlighted in red are not currently acceptable for warranty purposes.

 It is important that inspections are carried out by Façade Manager / MPM or MPS, the site manager and a representative of the manufacturer to confirm that the cavity trays are installed in accordance with manufacturers’ instructions.
 The trays should be inspected once they have been bedded on a mortar bed and prior to subsequent brickwork progressing.
 Bespoke water testing should be carried out when benchmarking.
 Whilst we may not insist on test conditions of 1.5litres / lm /min for up to 3 hours where brickwork is proposed, this should be agreed prior.

 - Cavity trays are to be installed flush with the external face of the brickwork.

-- Cavity trays should be fixed against the sheathing board (with exception of IG Keyfix).
+- Cavity trays should be fixed against the sheathing board (with exception of Keyfix).
 Breather membranes should be subsequently dressed over the tray.

 - Cavity trays must be installed over a thin bed of mortar.